Meet MMT

 > M'bou Mon Tour is a Congolese NGO bringing together a group of local communities that are working to protect the forests and savannahs that are home to bonobos and small primates and carry out nature-friendly development activities.
 Their ultimate goal is to reduce malnutrition and poverty and to increase knowledge and understanding by building on the region’s rich and unique local heritage.

-The M'Bou Mon Tour Project
+The M'Bou Mon Tour Projects

 At the heart of what they do